 When it comes to term deposits, banks like to work in round figures.
 You can invest in anything from a minimum of $1000 - $Infinity!!!

-The balance limits are detailed at our term deposits comparison table
+The balance limits are detailed in our term deposits comparison table above.

 3. What fees will the banks slap me with?